camptocamp/charts-gs/README.md

+# How to publish a new version of an helm chart

+1. Make your changes
+2. Change the version in the Chart.yaml
+3. Push your code

+# How to create a new helm chart

+1. Create a new folder with the name of your helm chart
+2. Do your changes inside the folder
+3. Push your code

-# WARNING: New location storage for the helm chart
+# WARNING: New location storage for the helm chart - How to use

 All the helm chart are now stored inside the GitHub Docker registry.